-Drive Up Standards is a national campaign to improve safety, service and work standards in the private school bus and transit industry.
-Since the campaign began in 2006, more than 32,400 drivers, monitors, aides, attendants and mechanics have become Teamsters.
+Drive Up Standards is a global campaign to improve safety, service and work standards in the private school bus and transit industry.
+For information on the Teamsters Drive Up Standards campaign, go to http://www.driveupstandards.org.

-Founded in 1903, the Teamsters Union represents more than 1.4 million hardworking men and women in the United States, Canada and Puerto Rico.
-For more information, go to www.teamster.org or follow us on Twitter @TeamsterPower.
+Founded in 1903, the Teamsters Union represents 1.4 million hardworking men and women throughout the United States, Canada and Puerto Rico.
+Visit www.teamster.org for more information.
+Follow us on Twitter @Teamsters and "like" us on Facebook at www.facebook.com/teamsters.